choyoonme/weather_dash/README.md

 # Weather Dashboard

 ## User Story
-Using openweathermap API and moment.js, this weath dashboard allows user to search and retrieve current weather and a 5-day forecast specific to any city searched in the text input.
+Using openweathermap API and moment.js, this weather dashboard allows user to search and retrieve current weather and a 5-day forecast specific to any city searched in the text input.
 Each city is saved and accessible through the use of local storage and click event listeners.

 ## Acceptance Criteria